alex-shpak/hugo-book/README.md

   # Disabled by default.
 Uncomment to enable.
 Requires 'BookRepo' param.
   # Path must point to 'content' directory of repo.
   BookEditPath: edit/master/exampleSite/content

+  # (Optional, default January 2, 2006) Configure the date format used on the pages
+  # - In git information
+  # - In blog posts
+  BookDateFormat: "Jan 2, 2006"
 ```